-The Group's business is managed on a worldwide basis, but participates in five principal economic environments.
-Hong Kong, Macau, the PRC, Spain and Japan are the major markets for the Group's business.
+The Group's business is managed on a worldwide basis, but participates in several principal economic environments - Hong Kong, Macau, the PRC, Singapore, Spain and Japan.

 In presenting information on the basis of geographical segments, segment revenue is based on the geographical location of customers.
 Segment assets and capital expenditure are based on the geographical location of the assets.